122A.413 Educational improvement plan.

 Subd.
 2. Plan components.
 The educational improvement plan must be approved by the school board and have at least these elements:

 (1) assessment and evaluation tools to measure student performance and progress;

 (3) measures of student attendance and completion rates;

-(4) a rigorous professional development system that is aligned with educational improvement, designed to achieve teaching quality improvement, and consistent with clearly defined research-based standards;
+(4) a rigorous professional development system, consistent with section 122A.60, that is aligned with educational improvement, designed to achieve teaching quality improvement, and consistent with clearly defined research-based standards;

 (5) measures of student, family, and community involvement and satisfaction;

-(7) a teacher induction and mentoring program for probationary teachers that provides continuous learning and sustained teacher support.
-The process for developing the plan must involve district teachers.
+(7) a teacher induction and mentoring program for probationary teachers that provides continuous learning and sustained teacher support; and

 Subd.
 3. School site accountability.
-A district that develops a plan under subdivisions 1 and 2 must ensure that each school site develops a board-approved educational improvement plan that is aligned with the district educational improvement plan under subdivision 2.
+A district or intermediate school district that develops a plan under subdivisions 1 and 2 must ensure that each school site develops a board-approved educational improvement plan that is aligned with the district educational improvement plan under subdivision 2 and developed with the exclusive representative of the teachers.
 While a site plan must be consistent with the district educational improvement plan, it may establish performance goals and benchmarks that meet or exceed those of the district.
-The process for developing the plan must involve site teachers.